mongodb/specifications/source/gridfs/gridfs-spec.rst

 Stream
   An abstraction that represents streamed I/O. In some languages a different word is used to represent this abstraction.

+TFileId
+  While GridFS file id values are ObjectIds by default, an application may choose to use custom file id values, which may be of any type.
+In this spec the term TFileId refers to whatever data type is appropriate in the driver's programming language to represent a file id.
+This would be something like object, BsonValue or a generic <TFileId> type parameter.

 User File
   A data added by a user to GridFS.
 This data may map to an actual file on disk, a stream of input, a large data